Saturday, April 1, 2023

 The Chatbot Therapist To Treat Your Depression.

-Scientists developed this chatbot with the aim of combating the poor adherence people usually have with web-based apps for depression.
+This chatbot, with the aim of combating the poor adherence people usually have to web-based apps for depression.
 It also mitigates the cost and inconvenience of mental health treatment.

 In order to treat depression, the bot uses Cognitive Behavior Therapy (CBT) principles.
-Although, CBT is a that mainly focus on depression’s impact of the present rather than the trauma of the past.
-According to researchers, it has the potential to actually improve on human therapists.
+However, CBT is mainly focused on depression’s impact on the present rather than the trauma of the past.
+According to researchers, it has the potential to improve on human therapists.

 Unlike other machine learning technologies, Woebot is much more deterministic.
 It gathers mood data and processes any texts and emojis that a patient might enter.